cugos/cugos.github.com/_posts/events/2013-10-16-fall-fling.markdown

 **Intro** (5 minutes) - Aaron

 **Keynote** (20 minutes):
-We would like to hear a keynote talk about how a team/person integrated opensource geospatial tools into their organization where there was nothing opensource before.
+<div id="detail">We would like to hear a keynote talk about how a team/person integrated opensource geospatial
+tools into their organization where there was nothing opensource before.
 If you have sweet talk about opensource geospatial stuff that does not cover this topic, then ping us anyway.
-We are open to other ideas.
+We are open to other ideas.</div>

 **Short Talks** 4 slots open (15-20 min):
-We want to hear how academics, students and hackers are doing research or making cool tools that help solve problems.
-See some of the talks from [last year's Spring Fling](http://wiki.osgeo.org/wiki/CUGOS_2012_Spring_Fling) to get the general idea.
+<div id="detail">We want to hear how academics, students and hackers are doing research or making cool tools
+that help solve problems.
+See some of the talks from [last year's Spring Fling](http://wiki.osgeo.org/wiki/CUGOS_2012_Spring_Fling) to get the general idea.</div>

 1. Your Name Here